Alex-5551/Alex-5551/README.md

 - 👋 Hi, I’m @Alex-5551
-- 👀 I’m interested in Data Science
+- 👀 I’m Data Scientist and a machine learning Engineer
-- 🌱 I’m currently learning Machine learning
+- 🌱 I utilized my skills to solve problems fields i'm passionate about such as Healthcare and Agriculture

 <!---
 Alex-5551/Alex-5551 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.